LSEG-API-Samples/Example.WebSocketAPI.Javascript.NewsMonitor/README.md

 * [Elektron WebSocket API](https://developers.thomsonreuters.com/elektron/websocket-api-early-access) - Thomson Reuters interface to access Elektron real-time market data.
 * [Angular JS](https://angularjs.org/) (v1.6.5)- Googles Client-side JavaScript framework to build rich HTML applications.
 Not only provides an easy and intuitive capability to binding our content within our pages but also animated visual feedback of real-time updates.
 * [Bootstrap](http://getbootstrap.com/css/) (v3.3.7) - CSS templates providing useful styles for our display.
-* Access to the Thomson Reuters Advanced Distribution Server (ADS) version 3 with an enabled WebSocket service.

 ## <a id="package"></a>Package